 A CCMS, though, is also a reflection of the organizations in which it is used (Hopwood, 1983).
-Metrics and reports that are deemed to be of little of no value to decision makers are unlikely to be incorporated in these systems (Feltham, 1972), regardless of their potential informativeness.
+Metrics and reports that are deemed to be of little or no value to decision makers are unlikely to be incorporated in these systems (Feltham, 1972), regardless of their potential informativeness.
 These findings by prior researchers suggest that a one dimensional analysis and inquiry into the value and nature of capacity reporting will by nature be incomplete and inconclusive.
-Reflecting these arguments, the following discussion of the research findings will integrate analytical, archival, and empirical data into one narrative that intertwines the constitutive and reflective elements of the various capacity reporting systems.
-After each reporting system is examined independently, the observations will be integrated to provide the basis for exploring the results and their relationship to the research propositions that motivated this study.
+Reflecting these arguments, our research findings will integrate analytical, archival, and empirical data based on three different field studies which incorporate and build upon the three capacity reporting systems presented earlier.

-4.1 Expanding the Limits: The CAM-I Model
+5.1 Expanding the Limits: The CAM-I Model